If you use the Click and upload file command, you can use files registered on MagicPod in advance for the file upload test.

-・In case you are using the browser's standard file upload button
+In case of a browser's standard file upload button

 When using the standard browser (although it depends on the browser, the file upload button has the following kind of design.
 The type attribute is a file input element), the button and the file path name area to its right are combined into one element.

-・In case of originally uploaded file upload elements
+In case of a originally uploaded file upload element

 On many sites, specially designed file selection buttons are implemented instead of the standard browser buttons described above.
 For example, even with MagicPod, an original file selection button is used for the file selection and registration described above.

 As it is not possible to operate the button in this case, run a command in relation to the input elements with the type attribute compatible with the file upload area.

 Basically, if you specify button elements in the same way as in In case of a browser's standard file upload button (“Choose a file to upload” button in the above figure), MagicPod automatically searches for the necessary input elements.
 However, it may be difficult to determine this automatically depending on the HTML structure of the website.
 If the following kind of message is displayed, specify the locator manually after checking the candidates displayed in the message.

 key=xpath, value=//input[@name='foo'] is a candidate but is very different from the originally selected element